Close Menu

 Even healthy snacks can worsen bloating if eaten too close to bedtime.
 Late-night snacking, especially foods high in sodium or sugar, spikes insulin and triggers fluid retention.
 To prevent this, finish meals at least two to three hours before bed.

-If a snack is necessary, opt for potassium-rich foods like cucumber slices, banana, or a small portion of plain Greek yogurt.
+If a snack is necessary, opt for potassium-rich foods like cucumber slices, a banana, or a small portion of plain Greek yogurt.
 Avoid processed foods, flavored yogurts, or packaged snacks that can contribute to water retention.
 The timing of your evening intake is as important as the type of food consumed.

 Elevate Your Legs and Promote Circulation